Right from an early age Amen enjoyed problem solving and this led to her interest

 grandfather.
 She had cared for her grandfather for nearly a year by the time of

-his passing, and the experience left Amen with a deep desire to make a
+his passing, and the experience left Amen with a strong desire to make a

 difference in the lives of others, especially the elderly.

-financial services firm in India, an apparel designer in New York and business
+Amen's work before Home Instead involved roles in a variety of industries including financial services in India, apparel designer in New York and business

-solutions firm in Singapore.
+solutions in Singapore.
 Through this time, she remained true to her quest

 of helping others by volunteering with organizations such as the Red Cross and